New York 1-Day Fishing License: Cost, Rules, and How to Buy

 fishing license compliance required

-Although a 1‑Day Fishing License only covers a single calendar day, you must carry it while fishing and present it on demand to law enforcement or property owners.
+A 1-day license covers one calendar day only.
+Carry it while fishing and show it on demand to law enforcement or property owners.

-You must comply with all freshwater fishing methods specified in the New York Freshwater Fishing Regulations booklet and follow applicable bag limits and season restrictions.
-Individuals 16 and older need a license, while those under 16 fish free.
+You must follow all freshwater fishing methods in the NY Freshwater Fishing Regulations booklet and comply with all bag limits and season restrictions.
+Anyone 16 or older needs a license; those under 16 fish free.

-1. Check current bag limits, size minimums, and open seasons before you fish.
+1. Check current bag limits, size minimums, and open seasons before you go.

 2. Carry the $5 (resident) or $10 (non-resident) receipt/license and produce it on demand.

-3. Use only methods listed in the regulations booklet; violations can lead to citations and fines.
+3. Use only methods listed in the regulations booklet; violations can result in citations and fines.

 Border Waters and Jurisdiction Considerations for Day Licenses